 About Gaston Livery Stable

-Services were based out of the two-and-a-half story, 10,000 square foot, all brick, U-shaped (1 of only 5 in the USA) livery stable.
-The design is Eclectic Victorian with a symmetrical floorplan and a one-story Porte-cochere (as seen from Richland Avenue East).
+Architecturally, it is a notable example of barn design and construction.
+It is a two-and-a-half story, 10,000-square-foot, all brick, U-shaped building.
+The design is Eclectic Victorian with a symmetrical floor plan and a one-story porte-cochere (as seen from Richland Avenue East).

-Since the inception of the project, there have been over 23,500 volunteer hours including the services of four groups of officers from the 442nd Signal Battalion Leadership Course at Ft.
-Gordon (Eisenhower).
 Generous cash donations from the entire community, donations of goods and services from local businesses and fundraising events have been instrumental in saving and restoring the Barn.

 The items are available exclusively at Howell Printing, 345 Barnwell Avenue NW, Monday – Thursday